successive-dev/being-devops/content/post/Expose-a-kubernetes-service-through-Ingress.md

 nginx-ingress-default-backend   ClusterIP      10.0.123.59    <none>
 ```

-We are only interested in `nginx-ingress-controller` service right now.
-Notice that it is of type `LoadBalancer` which makes total sense because as I mentioned earlier a user should be able hit ingress-controller from outside the cluster and that's possible only when the associated service is of type LoadBalancer.
+We are only interested in the `nginx-ingress-controller` service right now.
+Notice that it is of type `LoadBalancer` which makes total sense because as I mentioned earlier a user should be able to hit ingress-controller from outside the cluster and that's possible only when the associated service is of type LoadBalancer.

-Now, it's your task to get a name(DNS) for the external ip of `nginx-ingress-controller` which in my case is `23.101.65.225`.
-Getting a DNS is like not 100% necessary, you can simply hit the ip, but I would still suggest to get a DNS and you can some dns'es for free on internet.
-Now let's say you got a dns name `www.goku.ez`.
+Now, it's your task to get a name(DNS) for the external IP of `nginx-ingress-controller` which in my case is `23.101.65.225`.
+Getting a DNS is like not 100% necessary, you can simply hit the IP, but I would still suggest getting a DNS and you can some DNS'es for free on the internet.
+Now let's say you got a DNS name `www.goku.ez`.

 Its time to create the ingress.
-Copy the below code in a yaml in your system and execute it with kubectl command.
+Copy the below code in a YAML in your system and execute it with kubectl command.

 ```yaml
 # ingress.yaml